Maternity & Obstetric Services

 Having a baby is an exciting and special time at Jefferson.
-Our obstetricians and nurses provide routine obstetrical and maternity care for thousands of expectant women in the area each year.
+Our obstetricians, nurses and midwives provide routine obstetrical and maternity care for thousands of expectant women in the area each year.
 We help to educate expectant parents and ensure that you deliver your children in the manner you wish through our Parent/Family Education classes held throughout the year.

 Caring for Moms & Babies